Specialised care for young adult patients struggling with significant and complex issues.

 Expectations regarding such issues are addressed prior to, and throughout admission.

-Patients are asked to sign an agreement on admission which outlines both Belmont Private Hospital and the Trauma and Dissociation Unit guidelines.
-Failure to adhere to these agreements and guidelines may result in discharge prior to completion of our three week program.
+Patients are asked to sign an agreement on admission which outlines both The Hills Clinic and the Young Adolescent Unit guidelines.
+Failure to adhere to these agreements and guidelines may result in discharge prior to completion of the program.

-All patients will need to have a primary treating Therapist in the community, to continue ongoing care.
+All patients are required to have a primary treating Therapist in the community, to continue ongoing care.

 Our 21 day inpatient program encourages a more focused approach to your specific treatment goals.
 It has three essential components: